Problem Child 3: Junior in Love

-Problem Child 3: Junior in Love (known onscreen as simply Problem Child 3) is a 1995 American black comedy television film directed by Greg Beeman and written by Michael Hitchcock.
+Problem Child 3: Junior in Love (known onscreen as simply Problem Child 3) is a 1995 American children's television film directed by Greg Beeman and written by Michael Hitchcock.
 It is the third and final installment of the Problem Child trilogy created by Scott Alexander and Larry Karaszewski.
 The film premiered on NBC on May 13, 1995.
 It is the only film in the series not to receive a theatrical release.

-In the film, Junior, now a preteen, is infatuated with a girl named Tiffany, but she does not notice him.
+In the film, Junior Healy, now a preteen, is infatuated with a girl named Tiffany, but she does not notice him.
 Things take a mischievous turn when he finds out there are three other boys interested in her as well.

 Plot

-Junior Healy tells a story from multiple drawings in a coloring book, and it switches to his classroom where he is told by Miss Hicks that he got an "F" for not finishing his science project, and he mentions that "it's all about sound waves", and the bell rings, causing a set of traps to trigger, and her to fall out a window.
-The audience is told that Murph, one of his classmates, ratted him out, and the principal called his dad, Ben, prompting him to take him to get help.
+Junior Healy tells a story from multiple drawings in a coloring book, which depict his classroom where he is told by Miss Hicks that he got an "F" for not finishing his science project.
+Junior mentions that "it's all about sound waves" and the bell rings, causing a set of traps to trigger, and Miss Hicks to fall out a window.
+Murph Murphy, one of his classmates, rats him out, and the principal calls his dad, Ben, prompting him to take him to get help.
 They meet Sarah Gray, a therapist who tests him, and decides that he needs some activities to do.
 Junior takes this harshly, and does not approve of these options.

-He is taken to a dance school, run by Lila Duvane, a tyrannical debutante, and hates it at first; but then he meets Tiffany, a girl who recently moved to town, but Murph informs him that three boys named Duke Phlim, Blade and Corky McCullum have already laid claim.
+Junior is taken to a dance school, run by Lila Duvane, a tyrannical debutante, and hates it at first; but then he meets Tiffany, a girl who recently moved to town, but Murph informs him that three boys named Duke Phlim, Blade and Corky McCullum have already laid claim.
 Junior tries to proclaim his love to Tiffany, but fails miserably.
 At school, he is given a new teacher, the overbearing Mr. Burtis, who he traps in the same way he did to Miss Hicks.
 In his victory, Junior bites into an apple and feels pain.
-He and Ben go to a dentist's office where it is discovered by the infamous Igor Peabody that he needs dental braces.
+He and Ben go to a dentist's office where it is discovered by his nemesis Igor Peabody that he needs dental braces.
 Ben asks his father, Big Ben, for a $5,000 loan, which leads to disappointing results.